 Alumina 98.5%min EXW China RMB/mt

-China alumina producers' inventory statistics by province by month
+China alumina producers' sales to production ratio statistics by province by month

 Copyright © Asian Metal Ltd All rights reserved.